johnzastrow/johnzastrow.github.io/_posts/2025-01-06-network-performance-testing.md

 ## My attempt to measure network performance at home

 This is mostly a log for myself of stuff I don't do every day so I don't have to Google it all the time.
-The first article at the bottom where I am poaching this from pretty much says it all.
+The first article at the bottom is where I poached most of this content from.
+His article pretty much says it all - including that commands and binaries differ between Linux and Windows.
 This video also explains more.

-I don't know why such a fundamental thing as network performance measure in this age is such a confusing, hot mess, with crappy tools.
+I don't know why such a fundamental thing as network performance measurement in this age is such a confusing, hot mess, with crappy hard tools.
+We're ALL doing video calls these days and Internet access is more critical than most other services.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HvDHQXuoSoQ?si=d_I7QGqlLuuxDi4w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>